by David Wallace

 I think we, collectively as patients, should reach out to our local news media (newspaper, TV or a small town news digest) and offer to share your story, creating MPN Awareness.
 I see this approach most likely to work in small to mid-sized cities.
-My local newspaper had no interest in PV Reporter / David Wallace or my activities to help in the MPN community, but Charlotte is a relatively large metro area.
+My local newspaper had no interest in PV Reporter / David Wallace or my activities to help in the MPN community (until this article was published shortly after the one you are reading) .
 Patients should take an active role in spreading the word in their community.
 If you would like to share you story with PV Reporter, please drop me a note and we will work together to get the word out.

 April 30, 2018 – This is a very important article that should have gotten more attention in the MPN Community.
 I knew before I started researching / writing this research paper, that our prevalence & incidence were far under reported.
 As Dr. Vikas Gupta, a MPN specialist from Canada stated above, “taken together, prevalence would be 1 in every 1000 persons affected with a MPN.
 Sometimes incidence and prevalence can be confusing the way data are presented.”

 Although I drew some criticism, the positive support far outweighed the negative.
 I was very pleased to receive this message from Janet, who clearly appreciated my effort for “honest, investigative reporting.”
 Thank you for your support!

 I’ve been meaning to message you for a while since reading your article “Are Myeloproliferative Neoplasms a Rare Disease?”
 I just want to let you know how much I appreciate your research and effort and to say that I agree with you 100%!